penguinpowernz/nagent/README.md

 2. all executable files in the folder will be called, in alphanumerical order
 3. STDOUT is ignored
 4. return codes are ignored
-5. the following envvars are made available to all scripts:
+5. the `HOSTNAME` envvar is made available to all scripts:
-  - HOSTNAME

 Example webhook: